serilog/serilog-sinks-opentelemetry/test/Serilog.Sinks.OpenTelemetry.Example/README.md

 ```

 Replace the "collector-..." with the actual pod name on your machine.
 You can find this with `kubectl get pods`.
-You should see one log
+You should see logs sent
-each time you run the program.
-It should look something like:
+every few seconds.
+They should look similar to the following example.

 ```
 2022-12-11T17:20:48.537Z	info	LogsExporter	{"kind": "exporter", "data_type": "logs", "name": "logging", "#logs": 1}